moss-l/bhs-js-testing/boolean-simplification.md

     return false; // Can’t sleep in because it’s a regular week day.
   }
   if (weekday == false && vacation == true) {
-    return true; // We can sleeep in because we’re on vacation.
+    return true; // We can sleep in because we’re on vacation.
 Also it’s the weekend }
   if (weekday == false && vacation == false) {
     return true; // We can sleep in because it’s the weekend.